 Chris Lefteri's books Plastics 2: Materials for Inspirational Design and Plastics Handbook (see right) are an excellent resource for designers wanting to harness the potential of plastics.
 The author lists each plastic by chemical type and gives examples of products with the designer's name.
 If your knowledge of plastics primarily begins and ends with Plexiglas®, the range of "high-tech" polymers presented and the design problems they have solved will be eye-openers.
-The (free) 12-page PDF, Thermoforming Plastic Materials, courtesy of C. R. Clarke & Co. in the UK, is also a recommended starting point.
+The 53-page online booklet, Vacuum Forming Guide, courtesy of Formtech international, is also a recommended starting point.

 Most furniture components are formed using injection moulding, a capital intensive technology beyond the reach of most SMEs (an exception is 3D printing).
 Fabricating furniture parts from readily available thermoplastic sheet materials can be accomplished with simple tools and equipment

 Injection moulding video courtesy Bill Hammack, University of Illinois.

 Unfortunately, all the materials exposed in Chris Lefteri's book are not available in sheet form from the typical stockist/distributor. furniturelink has chosen the following polymers as the most "available" and furniture-component friendly.

 PETG (polyethlene teraphthalate glycol) is optically clear, tough and strong and for most structural applications superior to acrylic/PMMA.